typeworld/typeworld/Lib/typeWorld/api/README.md

 Timestamp of the initial release of the font.
 May also be define family-wide at [Family.timeFirstPublished](#class_Family_attribute_timeFirstPublished).

 Type: Int<br />
 Required: False<br />
-<div id="class_Font_attribute_trackSeatAllowance"></div>

-#### trackSeatAllowance

-Indication that the server tracks font installations and a userID needs to be used for authentication.
-The server *may* limit the downloads of fonts.
-This may also be used for fonts that are free to download, but their installations want to be tracked/limited anyway.

-Type: Bool<br />
-Required: False<br />
 <div id="class_Font_attribute_type"></div>